Murder of Sherri Jarvis: Further forensic analysis

 The remains of Walker County Jane Doe were exhumed in 1999 in order to conduct a further forensic examination of her remains, including the obtaining of a DNA sample from her body.
 This second forensic examination of her body revised the likely age of Walker County Jane Doe to be between 14 and 18 years old, with investigators stating they believed the most likely age of Walker County Jane Doe to be between 14-and-a-half and 16-and-a-half years old.

 In November 2015, the case was officially reopened by the Walker County Sheriff's Office.

-DNA testing was also conducted upon the high-heeled red leather sandals found at the crime scene; the results of this testing remain undisclosed.
-Local police departments also actively monitored other missing person reports for any potential matches to the victim.
-Investigators have also reached out to the public via various online websites, news media and television networks in hopes of generating further leads of inquiry—all of which, to date, have been unsuccessful in identifying her murderer(s).
+DNA testing was also conducted on the high-heeled red leather sandals found at the crime scene; the results remain undisclosed.
+Local police departments also actively monitored other missing-person reports for potential matches to the victim.
+Investigators have also reached out to the public via various online websites, news media, and television networks in hopes of generating further leads of inquiry—all of which, to date, have been unsuccessful in identifying her murderer(s).